brihiramine/Technical-Writing-Sample/writing-samples/boolean-search-indeed.md

  - **OR** combines terms so that at least one of the listed terms appears in the search result (*writer* **OR** *writing*)
  - **NOT** excludes the subsequent terms from the search result (*writer* **NOT** *tutoring*)

-More powerful filtering techinques include _phrase_ and _query matching_ expressions.
+More powerful filtering techniques include _phrase_ and _query matching_ expressions.
  - **Phrase search** uses quotes around terms so that the exact phrase appears in the search result (**"**_technical writer_**"**)
  - **Query matching** uses a query expression to limit search to a specific category, such as job title (**title:** _writer_)